CholecTriplet2021: A benchmark challenge for surgical action triplet recognition: CholecTriplet challenge

 \subsection{Participation statistics}

 As presented in Fig. \ref{fig:timeline}, an initial 44 teams registered by the end of the enrollment window, accounting for 106 approved individual participants out of 191 recorded registrations.
 During the Docker validation phase, 24 teams submitted a total of 105 Docker containers which were evaluated with a 41.9\% success rate.
 On the deadline of September 15, 2021, a total of 19 teams' submissions were received for final evaluation.
-A baseline submission from the organizers brings this to a total of 20 teams.
-These teams were drawn from 10 countries across 3 continents.
+A baseline submission from the organizers brings this to a total of 20 teams. {\red The organizer's submission consists of four different baseline methods.} The participating teams were drawn from 10 countries across 3 continents.
 The demography of the final participating teams is presented in Table \ref{tab:demography}.